Rycroft Manor

 Remarks mention “1 assigned covered parking stall” in two listings and “1 Covered parking” in another, and 3/7 MLS entries list covered/garage-type parking codes.

 I searched for deeded, owned, or included-with-title parking language and did not find it.
-The listings only confirm assigned or covered parking, which is not enough to call it deeded.
+The listings only mention assigned or covered parking stalls, which is not the same as deeded parking.

 No analysis available

-I looked for any separate parking charge, monthly parking fee, or rental cost and found nothing.
-The remarks only note that the unit has assigned or covered parking.
+I looked for any mention of a monthly parking fee, parking rental, or additional parking charge and found none.
+The remarks only state that the unit has an assigned covered stall.

 No analysis available